 If the answer is “Yes, in part”, please specify any challenges encountered in identifying, tracing and freezing and seizing the proceeds of crime, at the request of another State party.

-If any grounds for refusal of a request for cooperation for the purposes of confiscation are provided for in your domestic legal framework, please explain what those grounds are.
+If any legal (Iran) (Mauritius: remove ‘legal’) grounds for refusal specific to (Chair, Switzerland, Japan)a request for cooperation for the purposes of confiscation are provided for in your domestic legal framework, please explain what those grounds are.

-What kind of information does your domestic legal framework require for inclusion in a request for cooperation for the purposes of confiscation (arts.
+What (Mauritius) information does your (Mauritius) legal framework require for inclusion in a request for cooperation for the purposes of confiscation other than those enumerated in article 13, para.
+3 and article 18, para.
+15 (Japan) (arts.
 13, para.
-3, and 18, para.
-15)?
+3, (Secretariat, Mexico))?
+[Switzerland: delete]

 H. Disposal of confiscated proceeds of crime or property (article 14)